Blockbusting: History

 In 1917, in the case of Buchanan v.
 Warley, the Supreme Court of the United States voided the racial residency statutes that forbade blacks from living in white neighborhoods.
 The court ruled that the statutes violated the Equal Protection Clause of the Fourteenth Amendment to the United States Constitution.
 However, whites found a loophole in this case by using racially restrictive covenants in deeds, and real estate businesses informally applied them to prevent the sale of houses to black Americans in white neighborhoods.
 To thwart the Supreme Court's Buchanan v.
 Warley prohibition of such legal business racism, state courts interpreted the covenants as a contract between private persons, outside the scope of the Fourteenth Amendment.
 However, in the Shelley v.
 Kraemer case in 1948, the Supreme Court ruled that the amendment's Equal Protection Clause outlawed the states' legal enforcement of racially restrictive covenants in state courts.
 In this event, decades of segregation practices were annulled, which had compelled blacks to live in overcrowded and over-priced ghettos.
 Freed by the Supreme Court from the legal restrictions, it became possible for non-whites to buy homes that had previously been reserved for white residents.

 Generally, "blockbusting" denotes the real estate and building development business practices which both profit and are fueled by anti-black racism.
 Real estate companies used deceitful tactics to make white homeowners think that their neighborhoods were being "invaded" by non-white residents, which in turn would encourage them to quickly sell their houses at below-market prices.
 The companies then sold that property to blacks who were desperate to escape inner-city ghettos at higher-than-market prices.

 Owing to redlining, African-Americans usually did not qualify for mortgages from banks and savings and loan associations.
 Instead, they resorted to land installment contracts at above market rates to buy a house.
 Land installment contracts were historically predatory agreements in which buyers made payments directly to sellers over a period of time in order to obtain the legal title to the home only when the full purchase price had been paid.
 The harsh terms of these contracts and inflated prices often led to foreclosure, so these houses had a high turnover rate.
 With blockbusting, real estate companies legally profited from the arbitrage, the difference between the discounted price paid to frightened white sellers and the artificially high price paid by black buyers whose houses were often foreclosed on as a result of these unfair contracts.
 They also profited from the commissions resulting from increased real estate sales and their higher-than-market financing of house sales to blacks.

+21st century

+In 2016, the Lakewood Township, New Jersey called on the United States Department of Justice to investigate allegations of blockbusting by Haredi Orthodox Jews.
+The New Jersey Attorney General subsequently declined to investigate the allegations.